 The history of ECG247

-The ECG247 heart sensor and associated systems are the result of many years of research and technology development in Norway.
+The ECG247 heart sensor represents many years of research and technology development in Norway.

-The equipment hospitals previously had for assessment of heart rhythm disorders was developed in the 1960s.
-It was cumbersome to use, required physical attendance at the hospital and could be used for a few consecutive days.
+The traditional equipment for assessment of heart rhythm disorders was developed in the 1960s.
+It is cumbersome to use, requires physical attendance at the hospital and can be used for a few consecutive days.

 Professor Rune Fensli at the Center of e-health at the University of Agder in Grimstad, Norway sought for many years to develop a new and better solution for detecting heart rhythm disorders.